-Internet abuse and abusive images of children:

-Abusive images of children (commonly known as child pornography) is defined as any representation, by whatever means of a child engaged in real or simulated explicit sexual activities or any representation of the sexual parts of a child for sexual purposes.
-Technology has also meant that children are now subject to additional abuse and cyber bullying through the internet and other forms of social media.
+Internet abuse and abusive images of children - abusive images of children (commonly known as 'child pornography') is defined as any representation, by whatever means, of a child engaged in real or simulated explicit sexual activities or any representation of the sexual parts of a child for sexual purposes.

+Technology has also meant that children are now subject to additional abuse and cyberbullying through the internet and other forms of social media.
 Digital and mobile phone cameras have made it possible for some children's images to be distributed across the internet without their knowledge and there is also a trade in the transmittal of abusive images of children.
-Children may also be at risk of coming in to contact with people who want to harm them through their use of the internet.
-More information is available in Keeping Children Safe Online: A guide for organisations.

-Additional information on internet safety advice for parents, carers and children and young people can be found on: www.ceop.gov.uk and www.thinkuknow.co.uk
+Children may also be at risk of coming into contact with people who want to harm them through their use of the internet.
+More information is available in Keeping Children Safe online: a guide for organisations.
+Additional information on internet safety advice for parents, carers, children and young people can be found on: www.ceop.police.uk/Safety-Centre.

-Abuse linked to belief in "possession", "witchcraft" or related to spiritual or religious belief: Abuse linked to the belief in "spirit possession", "witchcraft" or other spiritual beliefs can occur when communities or individuals believe that a child or an adult is in possession of evil spirits.
-In the case of child abuse it generally occurs when the child is being viewed as "different": the child could be disobedient, ill or disabled.
-The accuser (often small groups of people somehow related to the child) believe they need to "punish" the allegedly possessed child or free/exorcise him or her of the spirit.
+Abuse linked to belief in 'possession', 'witchcraft' or related to spiritual or religious belief - abuse linked to the belief in 'spirit possession', 'witchcraft' or other spiritual beliefs can occur when communities or individuals believe that a child or an adult is in possession of evil spirits.
+In the case of child abuse it generally occurs when the child is being viewed as 'different': the child could be disobedient, ill or disabled.
+The accuser (often small groups of people somehow related to the child) believe they need to 'punish' the allegedly possessed child or free/exorcise him or her of the spirit.